High School Summer Program

 Specifics

-This course is designed to introduce students to the science and the art of learning.
+Blueprint for Learning Seminar: is course is designed to introduce students to the science and the art of learning.
 The course will cover areas such as executive functioning, metacognition, perception, growth mindset, memory, and attention.
 Through interactive and hands-on activities and projects, students will learn skills and strategies required in all learning environments.
 The skills of active reading, note-taking, test taking, and summary writing will be introduced and practiced with content about becoming a more self-aware, informed and proactive learner.
-Students will consider their own strengths, challenges, learning styles, and educational history as they create a model for effective learning to be applied to their next school experience.
-The culminating project will be a “letter to future teachers” based on the skills, strategies, and self-understanding introduced throughout the class assignments.
+Students will consider their own strengths, challenges, learning styles, and educational history as they create a model for effective learning to be applied to their next school experience..
 The course activities and lessons are designed particularly for our high school students with daily lessons about how we all learn differently but can practice the Landmark College study skills method in a way that is engaging and individualized.

-Research and Writing: For students who are comfortable with the basics of writing essays, this course introduces students to the process and practices expected in college-level writing.
+Writing and Research: For students who are comfortable with the basics of writing essays, this course introduces students to the process and practices expected in college-level writing.
 Students will learn how to structure and develop research papers with in-text citations and lists of sources.
-Research & Writing will focus on active reading, information literacy, and research to write research essays.

 Academic Prep: